 If you are arriving in Grindelwald by car and your accommodation does not have parking space available, there is a large multi-level car park underneath the Eiger Centre (where you’ll find the Coop Supermarket) in the centre of Grindelwald.
 Fees apply.

-If you love camping, Grindelwald has three camping grounds to choose from.
-Perhaps you’re looking for hostels in Grindelwald, that option is covered, too.
+If you are interested in camping in Grindelwald, there are three camping grounds to choose from.
+Perhaps you’re looking for hostels in Grindelwald – that option is covered, too.

 Weather in Grindelwald